deganoth/sales-hemorrhage/README.md

 https://deganoth.github.io/sales-hemorrhage/

 Full README file to be added.
+More details coming soon.